bvinoth186/notes/cheat.md

 - AMI can be copied to another region, using console, cli and aws EC2 api’s
 - Snapshot of RAID array – take an application consistent snapshot.
 Stop the application and flush all cashes to disk.
 (Freeze the file system 0r unmount the RAID array or stop EC2 before snapshot) – stop any kind of IO
 - you cant delete the snapshot of EBS volume that is used as root device of a registered AMI

 # Encrypt EBS Volume

 - While creating volume, option to encrypt.
 Volumes can be attached or detached to running EC2 (Volume and EC2 should be in same AZ)
 - Volume from encrypted snapshot will be automatically encrypted
 - Volume from non-encrypted snapshot will be not be encrypted
+- Can create encrypted snapshot from non-encrypted snapshot by creating encrypted copy of the non-encrypted snapshot
 - Root volume will not be encrypted by default
 - To encrypt root volume, 2 ways
 - 1. OS level like bit locker